-As they took shape in 1960-1961, Brecht's events represented both an extension and a focusing of the Cagean project-an extension because not only sound and hearing but "everything that happens" provides potential materials, and a focusing because singularity, rather than multiplicity or simultaneity, was the result.
-The programmatic chaos Cage provided was tremendously generative for Brecht and other artists who would take the "discrete" or "individual" unit as the goal, rather than the overall, dispersed field of chance encounters that, in Cage's work, is still the transparent "screen" through which to see.48
+As they take shape in 1960-61, Brecht's "events" represent both an extension and a focusing of the Cagean project-an extension because not only sound and hearing but "everything that happens" provides potential materials, and a focusing because singularity, rather than multiplicity or simultaneity, will be the result.
+The programmatic chaos Cage provided was tremendously generative for Brecht and other artists who would take the "discrete" or "individual" unit as the goal, rather than the overall, dispersed field of chance encounters that, in Cage's work, is still the transparent "screen" through which to see.

 What did this chaos consist of?
-Tasklike exercises employing mundane objects found at home or bought at the dime store-playing cards, whistles, toys-formed an ongoing part of Cage's class, where students were expected to present new pieces each week for (low cost, low preparation, generally unrehearsed) classroom enactment.
-Many of these nonmusical materials also entered Cage's more theatrical compositions, such as Water Music (1952), which includes the sounds of water being poured from one vessel to another.
-As Jan van der Marck argues in a 1974 article on Brecht's work, "Instead of being preparations for increasingly complex compositions, as undoubtedly Cage meant for them to be, such exercises became for Brecht ends in themselves," in effect "isolating eventstructures from Cage's programmed performances."49
+Task-like exercises employing mundane objects found at home or bought at the dime store-playing cards, whistles, toys-formed an ongoing part of Cage's class, where students were expected to present new pieces each week for (low cost, low preparation, generally unrehearsed) classroom enactment.
+Many of these "non-musical" materials also entered Cage's more theatrical compositions, such as Water Music (1952), which includes the sounds of water being poured from one vessel to another.
+As Jan van der Marck argues in a 1974 article on Brecht's work, "Instead of being preparations for increasingly complex compositions, as undoubtedly Cage meant for them to be, such exercises became for Brecht ends in themselves," in effect "isolating event-structures from Cage's programmed performances."